 Well, if I take down my research a bit deeper, we might get an answer for this day.

-What was his Wrongdoing that led Him to Crucifixion?
+What was the Wrongdoing that led Him to Crucifixion?

 So let’s attempt to take down the final crackdown on this subject called Good Friday.
 I have seen people all over the world celebrating the birth anniversary of many notable and influential people/prophets/godmen that walked on earth and did pretty amazing things, but none celebrate their death anniversaries!!
 Stay with me to know the reasons for this.